“You can be indie and still do major shit.”

 It’s interesting to me how you work within such a close, tight-knit community that you’re constantly putting out work with a plethora of artists either within or outside of your camp—

 What is it like to have a community of artists around you as often as you do?

-Half of it is just my mentality, I don’t play any games with this anymore everything I do has serious effort behind it.
-In 2019 I quit my last cashier job so after that I knew I needed to make something happen.
-Before that, my producer work was more recreational but once I left that job I switched gears for real.
-It was almost like I was saying to myself “let’s get the ball rolling” you know?
-Everything I did needed to be done with a purpose and if not, then it can wait until the purpose shows itself.
+Half of it is just my mentality.
+I don’t play any games with this anymore.
+Everything I do has serious effort behind it.
+In 2019, I quit my last cashier job, so after that, I knew I needed to make something happen.
+Before that, my producer work was more recreational but once I left that job, I switched gears for real.
+It was almost like I was saying to myself, “let’s get the ball rolling,” you know?
+Everything I did needed to be done with a purpose, and if not, then it can wait until the purpose shows itself.

 When it comes to working with my friend group, I usually find myself in the A&R position.
 I provide the beats, and the artists will do the work they need to do.
-I put some people in a room together with the right energy and immaculate work comes from it.
+I put some people in a room together with the right energy, and immaculate work comes from it.
 A good bit of the songs I make just come from meeting up with my friends and working with them.
 People I know like Tony Shhnow will be at another one of the homies’ houses working over there and I’ll just get right in formation with them.
-I’ll play a few things for them on the spot and next thing I know we’ve got 4 or 5 tracks out the way spontaneously.
+I’ll play a few things for them on the spot, and the next thing I know, we’ve got 4 or 5 tracks out the way spontaneously.
 It’s motivational really, knowing that I have that ability to just see the homies and know I can get work done at the same time just makes it even more fun.
-We treat it like a job but we try to have the most fun with it at the same time.
+We treat it like a job, but we try to have the most fun with it at the same time.
 We do things with a purpose and enjoy ourselves in our essence, which continues the flow of motivation for us all.